 more...

-Project Format: This flexible prototype was created to gather feedback from stakeholders and make changes to the course before moving to the development phase.
-Stakeholders could explore this prototype to get a sense of the look and feel of the course, including structure, flow, and navigation.
+Project Format: This lo-fi prototype was created to gather feedback from stakeholders and make changes to the course before moving to the development phase.
+Stakeholders could explore this draft of the course to get a sense of the look and feel, including structure, flow, and navigation.

 Audience: Project stakeholders (faculty and department chair) in a higher education environment